 Takura’s owners and scientists have extensive experience in cell production as well as deep clinical knowledge.
-There are two MPA approved trials (phase I/II) with our bone marrow mesenchymal stromal cells (MSC) in Sweden.
+There are two Medical Products Agency (MPA) approved trials (phase I/II) with our bone marrow mesenchymal stromal cells (MSC) in Sweden.
 One on vocal fold injuries conducted at Karolinska in Stockholm and one on covid-19 patients suffering from ARDS conducted at Akademiska sjukhuset in Uppsala.
 Preliminary results are expected in 2021.

 There are growing needs for MSC therapies; the aging population and increased incidence of chronic diseases are the two most important drivers.
 The possibility of replacing surgical procedures with cell therapy treatments will also create great commercial opportunities in the future.

-MSC has proved to be safe and effective in treating inflammation, auto-immunity, infectious diseases and orthopedic disorders.
+MSC has proved to be safe and effective in treating inflammation, auto-immunity and orthopedic disorders.
 A large number of clinical trials, especially Phase I/II, with MSC are ongoing around the world.
 Nevertheless, hardly any commercial allogenic MSC products have reached the market so far.
-The clinics that offer MSC treatments globally mainly use autologous cells, i.e. the patient’s own cells, which makes the treatment more complicated and less effective than the allogeneic treatments, i.e. donated cells.
+The clinics that offer MSC treatments globally mainly use autologous cells, i.e. the patient’s own cells, which makes the treatment more complicated, more expensice and less effective than the allogeneic treatments, i.e. donated cells.

 Takura was founded in 2016 by the serial health care entrepreneur Per Båtelson.
 The company is owned by the founder together with Simon Lindfors, Leif Lundblad, the Holtback family, the Ingeborn family and Håkan Hallberg.